aj0strow/ajostrow.me/db/articles/relay-week.md

 For employees in different stages of life and companies in less dire competition it works to reduce the length of shifts and allow projects to stall for a few hours, or set up a 3-location relay for continuous 8-hour shifts.
 Another variation is alternating 3-day and 4-day weeks to avoid a half day.

 The last time we changed the work schedule was around the rise of mass production.
 As the AI revolution gets underway it feels like a reasonable time to pause and reflect.
-Religion gave us one day off and the industrial age gave us two days off.
-Perhaps AI will give us three days off and bring a new kind of prosperity in free time as well as products and services.
+Religion gave us one day off and industrialization gave us two days off.
+Perhaps AI will give us three days off and bring a new level of prosperity in free time as well as products and services.